Should Sex Work Be Decriminalized? Some Activists Say It's Time

 Human rights organizations including Amnesty International support decriminalization.
 Victims of trafficking might be able to ask for help more easily if they aren't afraid of having committed a crime, the groups say.

-Cecilia Gentili says she might have been able to break free of coerced sex work much sooner had it not been for fear of legal consequences.
+Former sex worker Cecilia Gentili says she might have been able to break free much sooner had it not been for fear of legal consequences.
 She left her native Argentina because she was being brutally harassed by police in her small town.
 She thought she'd be better off when she moved to New York, but as a transgender, undocumented immigrant, she says she had few options.

 "Let's be realistic," Gentili says, "for people like me, sex work is not 'one' job option.
 It's the only option."